-Parseys Tavern was closed Turseys Tavern was closed So he went to the only other one.
-Rough and catering to hard boys, it nevertheless offered good and plentiful food.
 A fiddler entered for their merriment and their money and, having played less well than himself, raised Vaark's spirits enough for him to join in the singing. [tk the song]

 After a leisurely meal of oysters, veal, pigeon, parsnips and suet pudding, he secured bed space with just one man in it and thought about the disappointing day and the disgust of having accepted the girl as part payment.
-One day, Perhaps, the would lose Once again a Stuarf had lost the throne and another barred from it.
-To everyone's relief, a protestant-couple ruled and one day, thought Vaark, a suit against D'Ortega would succeed and he would not be forced to settle for a child as a percentage of what was due him.
-He knew he had rationalized the be eager to have bargain by thinking Rebekka would welcome her, but what was truer than that was another thing.
+One day, maybe soon, the Stuarts would lose the throne to everyone's relief, and a protestant rule.
+Then, thought Vaark, a suit against D'Ortega would succeed and he would not be forced to settle for a child as a percentage of what was due him.
+He knew he had rationalized the bargain by thinking Rebekka would be eager to have her, but what was truer than that was another thing.
 There was no good place in the world for waifs and whelps other than the generosity of strangers.
-Even if bartered, given, apprenticed, sold, tricked for food, labored for shelter or stolen, they were less doomed under adult control.
-He felt a pulse of pity for them knowing well their when when when and found it hard to refuse # called on to rescue an unmoored, unwanted child.
-When a decade ago the sawyer asked Vaark if he would take off his hands the sullen, curly headed girl he found half dead on a sad teeming the markets lanes, alleyways and parts of every region 25 he traveledo

-(he was buying river bank, Vaark said "Yes," if he would forbear the cost of the lumber.
-Unlike Knowing, as now, that his farm certainly could use her.
+Even if bartered, given, apprenticed, sold, swapped, tricked for food, labored for shelter or stolen, they were less doomed under adult control.
+He felt a pulse of pity for them remembering well their sad teeming in the markets, lanes, alleyways and ports of every region he traveled.
+Once before he found it hard to refuse when called on to rescue an unmoored, unwanted child.
+A decade ago a sawyer asked Vaark if he would take off his hands the sullen, curly headed girl he found half dead on a river bank.
+Vaark said "Yes," provided the sawyer would forbear the cost of the more lumber he was buying.
+Unlike now, his farm needed the help.
 It was sixty cultivated acres out of one hundred and twenty, after all, and belonged to a traveling man who knew very well that it was not wise to have male labor all over the place during his long absences.
-That was as true now with this black child that the mother was throwing away, as it had been a decade earlier with the curly And both cauld be seen as rus haired, goose girl, the one they called Sorrow.
-Only Lila had he purchased outright, but she was a woman, not a child.
+His preference for steadfast female labor over dodgy males was based on his own experience as a youth.
+An absent master was invitation and temptation.
+In the right environment women were naturally reliable.
+He believed it now with this black child that the mother was throwing away, just as he believed it a decade earlier with the curly haired, the taking of goose girl, the one they called Sorrow.
+And both could be seen as rescue.
+Only Lila had been purchased outright, but she was a woman, not a child.